upMVC/upMVC/README.md

 #
 #
+# Steps
 Make your module in the MVC style (model, view, controller).
-You may or may not wish to utilize BASE MODEL, BASE VIEW, and BASE CONTROLLER from the common/bmvc subdirectory.
+### You may or may not wish to utilize BASE MODEL, BASE VIEW and BASE CONTROLLER from the common/bmvc subdirectory.
+ - make a distinctive namespace for each module
+ - Your module routes should be kept under modules/YourModule/routes - file ModuleNameRoutes.php
-Because these routes should be presented to Router, you must provide their namespace to InitMods.php and initialize your module routes.
+ - Because these routes should be presented to Router, you must provide their namespace to InitMods.php and initialize your module routes.
-##
+ - Don't forget to update composer.json with your new namespaces for your module and routes, as well as refresh composer from the terminal:
+ - composer  dump-autoload
+ - php composer.phar dump-autolad

+### You have more than one method of accomplishing things in example modules, upMVC - don't enforce RULES like others do, but respect architecture models MVC, MMVC, and pure PHP and OOP programming rules.

+#
+#
-The Names Convention
+# The Names Convention
+#
-##
+## Considering recommendations:
-Modules are not required to follow the following convention:
-Model, View, Controller - will be called by using module name in their name:
+ - Model, View, Controller - will be called by using module name in their name.
+For example, module name = books:
-BooksModel.php - class BooksModel; BooksView.php - class BooksModel; BooksController.php - class BooksController;
+ - BooksModel.php - class BooksModel; BooksView.php - class BooksModel; BooksController.php - class BooksController;
+ - and make a distinctive namespace for each module - namespace ModuleName;
-Your module routes should be kept under modules/routes - file ModuleRoutes.php - we call it just for convenience - by module name - for example, module name = Books - > BooksRoutes.php class BooksRoutes
+ - Your module routes should be kept under modules/routes - file ModuleRoutes.php - we call it just for convenience - by module name - for example, module name = books:
+   - BooksRoutes.php class BooksRoutes
+   - namespace ModuleName\Routes
+#
+#
 BitsHost Team

 #